spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/03-azure/02-create-azure-cluster.md

 ### Use Cases

-You want to have a custom storage account to be used for the following reasons:
+You want to have a custom storage account for the following reasons:

 * The use of a storage account with a custom name
 * A storage account with restricted access